Home

 rocky talkie radio

-Rocky Talkie 5-Watt Radios – Pro-Grade Backcountry Communication
+Rocky Talkie Radios – Pro-Grade 5-Watt Two-Way Radios

-Raise the Bar on Backcountry Communication with Rocky Talkie 5-Watt Radios Good communication makes for a good day and safe travel protocol in the backcountry.
+Raise the Bar on Backcountry Communication – Rocky Talkie Radios Good communication makes for a good day and safe travel protocol in the backcountry.
 On the most basic level, good communication is about staying in touch with your ski partner(s) while climbing and skiing.
-When the terrain splits your group or different paces cause separation, two-way radios let you… Read More
+When the terrain splits your group, or different paces cause separation, two-way radios let you stay… Read More

 Features